FrankDraws/fc2007girlsroster/README.md

 # Four Corners 2007 Girls - Red Team

-Welcome to the Four Corners 2007 team roster.
+Welcome to the Four Corners 2007 girls red team roster.
 This is a way for us to get to know our kids' names, numbers, and parent names.

 # Code
 This is a typical data table.
 I used JavaScript to add sequential numbering in the first cell of each row in order to get the count of total players.